AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 1. In the Visualization pane:
    * Select ![CrossSize75](/help/assets/icons/CrossSize75.svg) to remove daterange from Columns.

-   Your Power BI Desktop shoud look like below.
+   Your Power BI Desktop should look like below.

    ![Power BI Desktop Using Date Range Names To Filter](assets/uc12-powerbi-final.png)

 The query executed by Power BI Desktop using the BI extension is including a `limit` statement but not the one expected.
-The limit in the query is enforced by the explicit results return by the client.
+The explicit product name results returned by the client implicitly enforce the limit to the top 5 occurrences.

 ```sql
 select "_"."product_name",